FlyingThunder/AutoGambler/readme.md

 For the fixes, the input isnt case sensitive, and if you want suffixes you have to include the "of".

+If you want to cancel it while running, press "q".

 # IMPORTANT